Receptacles Not Getting Full Power

 Home electrical wiring includes 110 volt outlets and 220 volt outlets and receptacles which are common place in every home.
 See how wiring electrical outlets for the home are done.

-Wiring Electrical Outlets
+Wiring Electrical Wall Outlets

 The features and benefits of GFCI outlets and receptacles will give you a clear understanding of the importance why these safety devices are required by code to help protect you and your family against accidental electrical shock hazards.